akshitaarora26/Airbnb_Analysis_Kaggle/README.md

 - Number of Bedrooms: More bedrooms significantly increase the listing price.
 - Review Scores: Higher ratings slightly increase prices, though this effect is minimal compared to city and room type.

-3. Trends and Seasonality
+3. Trends and Seasonality:
 Monthly analysis of review counts and scores reveals potential seasonal trends, such as higher review volumes in months on Oct, Nov and Dec. (in 2019)

-4. Best Value for Travelers
+4. Best Value for Travelers:
 A value score was created to balance price and ratings, showing that budget-friendly cities with high ratings, such as **Istanbul**, offer the best value.

 **Future Enhancements**
-Extend Analysis: Incorporate additional cities and compare across different regions.
+- Extend Analysis: Incorporate additional cities and compare across different regions.
-Dynamic Currency Rates: Use dynamic exchange rates to adjust for real-time market fluctuations.
+- Dynamic Currency Rates: Use dynamic exchange rates to adjust for real-time market fluctuations.
-Advanced Models: Apply advanced machine learning models for more nuanced insights on price prediction.
+- Advanced Models: Apply advanced machine learning models for more nuanced insights on price prediction.